1. Using an enterprise social network

 When it comes to internal communication in an organisation, the first thing that comes to mind for most people is the intranet.
 The company intranet is the traditional way in which most businesses create internal communication.

 The disadvantage of the traditional intranet is that it usually contains an outdated IT structure - one that suits the IT department but not the end-user - and most younger generations, particularly Generation Y which grew up with Facebook and Twitter as the norm, consider the intranet to be more boring and static than the original game of Tetris.
-Since Generation Y will soon form the largest part of the labour force, you’ll want to use a platform that is popular and familiar for this age group – an enterprise social network is therefore the best solution.
-The Minecraft to the intranet’s Tetris if you will..!
+Since Generation Y is set to form the largest part of the labour force, you’ll want to use a platform that is popular and familiar for this age group – an enterprise social network is therefore the best solution.
+The Minecraft to the intranet’s Tetris if you will!